AnthonyCxx/Notes-and-Writeups/C#/Notes.md

 //Declare an array of students string[] students = {"Henry", "Charlie", "Seth"};

-//Print the array is a comma-separated string Console.WriteLine(string.Join(", ", students));

 //Declare a two-dimensional array (3 x 3) int[,] ticTacToeBoard = new int[3, 3];